How To Get Therapy: UK Options for Counselling and Psychotherapy

 Private therapy options: From private counselling to specialist modalities

-Some therapists work in private counseling settings, offering in-person therapy or virtual therapy via a website.
+Some therapists work in private counselling settings, offering in-person therapy or virtual therapy via a website.
 Some mental health professionals might provide treatment in a combination of settings, opting to split their time between traditional and online sessions.
 If you’re interested in private therapy, check with your GP for options.
-A quick internet search for counselors in your area should yield helpful results, including where to find professionals offering specialty services, low-cost therapy options, and more.
+A quick internet search for counsellors in your area should yield helpful results, including where to find professionals offering specialty services, low-cost therapy options, and more.
 To pay for these services, a person must typically have insurance, pay out of pocket, or take advantage of sliding-scale fees, if applicable.

 NHS talking therapies: Free, evidence-based support you can self-refer to